 The Audit trail module tracks changes and actions in the system and thereby assists in maintaining transparency and accountability in larger teams and organizations.

 A few examples of track changes that the audit trail maintains are when a page disappears because it was deleted or moved, when the content of a page is broken due to the widget having been updated, or when an image reference is broken.
 The Audit Trail module addresses needs such as above and quickly resolves content related incidents by reviewing the logged information.

 The Audit trail module also logs changes in the configurations.

-By default, the Audit trail module is disabled.
+PREREQUISITES: By default, the Audit trail module is disabled.
 To use the module, you must install and activate it.
 For more information, see Activate and deactivate modules.

 As of version 7.1, Sitefinity CMS allows development of additional custom loggers and integration with external reporting systems.
 It also provides the following built-in audit loggers:

 By default, the Audit trail module logs users' activities in JSON format, and records these in a textual log file.
 JSON logging is enabled by default.
 For more information, see Administration: Configure the Audit trail module.

 The JSON logger writes the audit information in the ~/App_Data/Sitefinity/Logs log directory.
 It uses the audit logging category and writes to Audit*.log files.

 To facilitate parsing and custom tooling, log entries are serialized as JSON objects.